 When I eventually moved to Oceanside almost 10 years ago - I call it the 'Escondido By the Sea' - my landlord asked me if I ran for exercise, I said yes and she said, "Run toward the ocean, don't go East, it's dangerous."

-That's actually how Cats of Oceanside got started.
+This is how Cats of Oceanside got started.

-I was living alone for the first time, had no animals, I missed all the cats at my parent's house.
-So, to get my cat fix I would go for runs several times a week around the Oceanside neighborhoods and pet the friendly cats I would meet.
+I was living alone for the first time, had no animals, and I missed all the cats at my parent's house.
+So, to get my cat fix, I would go for runs several times a week around the Oceanside neighborhoods and pet the friendly cats I would meet.
 I eventually knew every cat within a five block radius of my house.